falcosecurity/falco-website/content/docs/event-sources/dropped-events.md

 ## Configuration

-The actions to take on a dropped syscall event and the throttling parameters for the token bucket are configurable in `falco.yaml` and described [[here|Falco-Configuration#syscall_event_drops]].
+The actions to take on a dropped syscall event and the throttling parameters for the token bucket are configurable in `falco.yaml` and described [here](/docs/configuration/#syscall_event_drops).